aces/Loris-MRI/docs/scripts_md/DCMSUM.md

 Verifies that the DICOM study is already registered in the `tarchive` tables using the StudyUID field of the DICOM files.
-If the study is already present in the `tarchive` tables but `-clobber` was not when running &lt;dicomTar.pl> or that we are using &lt;dicomSummary.pl>, it will return the appropriate error message.
+If the study is already present in the `tarchive` tables but `-clobber` was not when running `dicomTar.pl` or that we are using `dicomSummary.pl`, it will return the appropriate error message.

 INPUTS:
   - $dbh       : database handle